angristan/awesome-stars/README.md

 ## Go

+- [muesli/gitty](https://github.com/muesli/gitty) - Contextual information about your git projects, right on the command-line
 - [mathaou/termdbms](https://github.com/mathaou/termdbms) - A TUI for viewing and (eventually) editing database files.
 Only support for SQLite currently.
 MySQL support will be added soon.
 - [centrifugal/centrifugo](https://github.com/centrifugal/centrifugo) - Scalable real-time messaging server in a language-agnostic way.
 Set up once and forever.
 - [chubaofs/chubaofs](https://github.com/chubaofs/chubaofs) - ChubaoFS (abbrev.
 CBFS) is a cloud native distributed file system and object store.